deployphp/recipes/docs/local.md

 #### Locally bin paths

-> Auto detectors have non-UNIX OS problems, so we are highly recommended using your bin paths instead of it.
+> Autodetection has issues with non-UNIX OS, thus you are highly recommended to use your own paths instead.

 - **local_bin/php** - Accepts *string*.
-By default it checks if your locally php bin path, but it only run on UNIX OS.
+By default it checks for your local PHP bin path, which only works on UNIX OS.
 - **local_bin/git** - Accepts *string*.
-By default it checks if your locally git bin path, but it only run on UNIX OS.
+By default it checks for your local Git bin path, which only works on UNIX OS.
 - **local_bin/composer** -Accepts *string*.
-By default it checks if your locally composer bin path, but it only run on UNIX OS.
+By default it checks for your local Composer bin path, which only works on UNIX OS.

 ### Tasks